Pick yourself a champagne route and go explore

 A fantastic day in the saddle, Ay was the standout village, and Épernay the town that caught our attention.
 The old disappointment we didn’t stop at a local producer to pick up a case.
 Still penty of time for that.

 Our base for this tour was Châlons-en-Champagne.
-It’s a great base to explore the region from.
+It’s a great place to explore the region from.

 Why not check out the latest deals on Booking.Com?